Lacrosse Drills

 Three-Man Weave

 Three players line up across the width of the field on the goal line.
-Middle player passes to the right-side player, then sprints behind that player; right-side player passes across to the left-side player, then sprints behind; the pattern continues to the far end of the field.
+The middle player passes to the right-side player, then sprints behind that player; the right-side player passes across to the left-side player, then sprints behind; the pattern continues to the far end.
 Run a return weave on the way back.
-Builds the timing of passing to a teammate moving forward, which is the foundation of every fast break.
-A 10U-and-up drill that decides whether a team can finish a 3v2 cleanly.

 Quick-Stick Passing

 Two players stand five yards apart with one ball each.
 Both throw at the same time, catch the incoming pass, and release the next throw without a cradle.
-Builds the hand speed needed to finish on a feed from X without giving the goalie time to recover.
-A high school drill.
+Builds the hand speed to finish on a feed from X without giving the goalie time to recover.

 Catch Behind the Back

 Two players 12 yards apart.
-Receiver turns the body so the stick reaches behind the back to make the catch, then steps and releases a clean return throw.
-20 reps.
-Builds the soft-hands feel needed when an off-target pass arrives at the wrong angle, which happens often in the chaos of a settled set or a broken-play possession.
+The receiver turns the body so the stick reaches behind the back to make the catch, then steps and releases a clean return throw.
+Builds the soft-hands feel needed when an off-target pass arrives at the wrong angle.

 Pressure Passing 2v1

-Two offensive players, one defender, in a 15-yard square.
-Offense passes back and forth while the defender pressures the ball; offense cannot run with the ball more than two yards before the next pass must release.
-Builds the read of when to release the pass under pressure and where the defender's stick is heading.
+Two offensive players and one defender in a 15-yard square.
+The offense passes back and forth while the defender pressures the ball; the offense cannot run with the ball more than two yards before the next pass must release.
 A 14U-and-up drill that translates directly to ride and clear breakdowns.

 Ground Ball Drills